Spectator-matter-group-INR-RAS/AAMCC/README.md

 ## Main assumtions of AAMCC

- - Nucleus-nucleus collisions are simulated by means of the Glauber Monte Carlomodel.
+ - Nucleus-nucleus collisions are simulated by means of the Glauber Monte Carlo model.
 Non-participated nucleons form spectator matter (prefragment).
  - Excitation energy of prefragment is calculated as follows:
   - in peripheral collisions with less then ~15% of removed nucleons the particle-hole model is used 2) (Ericson formula);
   - otherwise a parabolic ALADIN approximation 3) is applied with parameters tuned to data obtained in nuclear emulsions.